 But they're mad.

-And I think the truth that that you are just a bellwether of the overall mind of the public, and that's where I'm always at is where is the public?
+And I think the truth that you are just a bellwether of the overall mind of the public.

-And so I see someone on guard uh who is having success, and I see all the anti-white anti-Christian racism that's so intense, and who's running it, the ADL.
+And I see all the anti-white, anti-Christian racism that's so intense and who's running at the ADL.

-But when you have the ADL trying to pass federal laws to arrest people that criticize even Zionists.
+But when you have the ADL trying to pass federal laws to arrest people that criticize even Zionists, I mean, I played the clips last week.

 I mean, this is tyranny.

-I've got clips of it saying they're basically running this this angle of censorship that's totally unconstitutional here in the United States.
+And that clips it saying they're basically running this angle of censorship.

 In that clip, you hear him say that after the Iran attack, he and Nick were both hit with the Israeli bots.

-They were targeted because they were critical of attacking Iran, and that was followed up by attacks from Jewish media figures that Alex has decided work for Mossad, like Ben Shapiro and Mark Levin.
+They were targeted because they were critical of attacking Iran, and that was followed up by attacks from Jewish media figures that Alex has decided work from Mossad, like Ben Shapiro and Mark Levin.

-Quote, at the peak of my popularity, all of a sudden there's a coordinated smear campaign by the biggest conservatives who wouldn't give me the time of day a few months ago.
+And the day before, here's something that Nick posted on Twitter: quote: At the peak of my popularity, all of a sudden there's a coordinated smear campaign by the biggest conservatives who wouldn't give me the time of day a few months ago.

 This is what happens when you start naming names and talking about the Jews, not the neocons, the Jews.

-That's who he's buddying up with and promoting as an avant garde thought leader.
+That's who he's buddying up with and promoting as an avant-garde thought leader.

-Alex is addicted to Twitter, and he spends hours a day on it, so I find it impossible to believe that He wouldn't have seen that tweet.
+So I find it impossible to believe that he wouldn't have seen that tweet.

-Not so much that, but just in terms of like if you are in these Twitter fights, who the fuck cares if you have some sort of leftist idea?
+Not so much that, but just in terms of like, if you are in these Twitter fights, who the fuck cares if you have some sort of leftist idea?

 You are not going to have an effect on anybody.